Spring/Summer 2026

 Ongoing supervision group (requires a six month commitment)

 All classes are held on Zoom but the instructor may decide to have a hybrid class based on enrollment and location of students.
 For more information on how classes offered can help you meet your own continuing education requirements email assistant.dtila@gmail.com.
-Please note, if for illness or some other reason a participant needs to withdraw from a continuing class that is in progress- they still need to pay the balance of the class that they agreed to in their payment arrangement.
+Please note, if a participant needs to withdraw from a continuing class that is in progress- they still need to pay the balance of the class that they agreed to in their payment arrangement.
 DTILA will however , give them the option when the class is offered again to attend for free (assuming their previous balance is paid).